 DIY Pencil Case - In Conclusion

 Now when school goes back to face a new term, your child will be equipped with a special DIY pencil case to contain all practical pieces of stationery.
 This little case is such fun to make and uses very little fabric.
 You may enjoy making little DIY pencil cases for all sorts of sensible reasons.
-Practical, pencil cases are definitely top of the class at school.
+Practical pencil case sewing patterns are definitely top of the class at school.

 - Sewing Basics

 - Cut 4 rectangles of fabric - 10x6 inches (25x15cm).
 Lay the zipper right sides together on one of the main fabric pieces.
 Place the lining fabric right side down on top of the zipper.
 Stitch along the edge with a zipper foot.
 Open the seam and press.
 Repeat this sewing step on the other side of the zipper.
 Topstitch the seams with a zipper foot.

 - Now lay out the fabric so the right sides of the main pieces are together and the right sides of the lining are together.
 Stitch along the raw edges at the top and bottom of the pencil case.